cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 Currently supports AWS only.
 OpenStack support is coming. vSphere and vCloud support will require someone to tell me that they really want it.

-## NOTE - currently requires latest edge of nearly everything
+## NOTE - currently requires latest edge of many things

 This tool currently requires the latest merged patches.
 The readme below, from "Usage" onward, is written for when there are public stemcells and final releases.